 You only have to look at this plane to think it is from World War One.
 It’s a biplane with a metal framework covered by canvas.
-Going flat out, throttle to the firewall, it could make a maximum speed of one hundred thirty nine miles per hour.
+Going flat out, throttle to the firewall, it could make a maximum speed of one hundred thirty-nine miles per hour.
 Only it can rarely go that fast.
-Put bombs under the wings (“bombing up”) they called it, or hang an aerial torpedo from its belly and it’s speed dropped to one hundred ten or even lower if an extra fuel tank were also added.
+Put bombs under the wings (“bombing up”) they called it, or hang an aerial torpedo from its belly and its speed dropped to one hundred ten or even lower if an extra fuel tank were also added.
 By contrast, a Spitfire could make a maximum speed of 360 miles per hour.

 Although obsolete when the war began, the Swordfish became one of the few successful designs produced by the Fairey Aircraft Company.
 It was manufactured from 1936 to 1944 with 2400 built.
 The British could not find a replacement until they were able to acquire the US made Hellcat dive bomber, a carrier based dive bomber.
 And that’s what the Swordfish did, among other things, fly off Royal Navy aircraft carriers functioning as torpedo bombers or dive bombers.
 And incredibly, they were far more deadly than they looked.

-The water in their anchorage is relatively shallow which protects them from aerial torpedoes so they think.
+The water in their anchorage was relatively shallow which the Regia Marina thought protected them from aerial torpedoes.
 At the time, it was thought that aerial torpedoes would not work in shallow waters because they would hit the bottom and explode after being dropped.

-On the night of 11/12 November 1940, twenty-one Swordfish launch from the Royal Navy carrier HMS Illustrious.
-That’s all the Royal Navy can muster for this attack.
+On the night of 11/12 November 1940, twenty-one Swordfish launched from the Royal Navy carrier HMS Illustrious.
+That was all the Royal Navy could muster for this attack.
 Several of the aircraft flew at a higher altitude dropping flares and distracting the Italian gunners.
 By the time these gunners saw the rest of the Swordfish coming in no more than two or three feet above the water they had trouble depressing their guns low enough and even when they did so they risked hitting their own ships.

 This was the first attack ever by carrier-borne aircraft on an enemy fleet.
 And no one paid much attention.
 Except the Japanese.
 The attack on Pearl Harbor had its genesis at Taranto.